Andhra Pradesh Chief Minister Jaganmohan Reddy revokes order barring CBI inquiries in the state

 The order had been issued in November 2018 by the previous government led by former Chief Minister Chandrababu Naidu.

-The Andhra Pradesh government on Thursday cancelled a government order which barred the Central Bureau of Investigation from conducting inquiries in various cases in the state.
+The Andhra Pradesh government on Thursday cancelled a government order which barred the Central Bureau of Investigation from conducting inquiries in various cases in the state, PTI reported.
 The order was issued by previous Chandrababu Naidu government.

 On November 8, 2018, the state government had said that it had decided to withdraw the consent due to lack of confidence in the agency after CBI’s senior officers accused each other of corruption.
 West Bengal Chief Minister Mamata Banerjee had also withdrawn permission to the central agency to function in the state.